sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * centralized optimization with traffic-engineering based on prefix segments

 OpenFlow approach - centralize controller takes too much time to send updates and install in per router HW.

+Hybrid centralized/distributed network
+* Network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments)